Handicap Parking Permits in New York

-- Permits must be hung from the rearview mirror when the vehicle is parked
+- Handicap parking permits in New York must be hung from the rearview mirror when the vehicle is parked

 - Permits must be removed when the vehicle is in motion

-- The person issued the handicap parking pass must be driving or riding in the vehicle when parked in a spot with a handicap sign
+- The person issued the handicap parking permit in New York must be driving or riding in the vehicle when parked in a spot with a handicap sign

 - Permits do not exempt a person from paying applicable parking fees, unless otherwise noted